r-pradyun/spidey_blog_enhance/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Proprietary Software License Agreement.

+**⚠️ IMPORTANT**: This software contains proprietary features and implementations.
+- ✅ **Permitted**: Educational use, personal learning, academic research
+- ❌ **Prohibited**: Commercial use, copying, distribution, derivative works

+See the [LICENSE](LICENSE) file for complete terms and conditions.

+**For commercial licensing inquiries, please contact the author.**

 ## 🙏 Acknowledgments